The Mickey Mouse Club: Mouseketeer roster

 The adult co-hosts for the show were Fred Newman (1989–1993), Mowava Pryor (1989–1990), Terri Misner Eoff (1991–1993), Tiffini Hale (1994), and Chase Hampton (1994).

 The 35 Mouseketeers and the seasons in which they were featured are:

-Note: For the show's fourth season, Albert Fields, Tiffini Hale, Chase Hampton, Deedee Magno, and Damon Pampolina were featured in segments as "The Party", primarily in footage separate from the rest of the cast.
+Note: For the show's fourth season, Albert Fields, Tiffini Hale, Chase Hampton, Deedee Magno, and Damon Pampolina were featured in segments as the Party, primarily in footage separate from the rest of the cast.

 Emerald Cove

-During the last three seasons of MMC they had a pre-recorded drama series called Emerald Cove with the older cast members:
+The last three seasons of MMC had a prerecorded drama series called Emerald Cove with the older cast members: